 Tobias Zimmergren is a 10 year Microsoft MVP and works as product Owner at Rencore.
 He plans, architects and develops software and distributed cloud systems.

-Tobias: “I know that in the cloud, and this comes from a lot of the interviews I did in recent days with many of our customers, one upgrade blocker we talked about was the UI [User Interface].
+Tobias: “I know that in the cloud, and this comes from a lot of the interviews I did in recent days with many of our customers, one upgrade blocker we talked about was the User Interface.
 You stay on classic and you cannot upgrade to the modern SharePoint experience.
 Moreover, you partially lose the return on investment [ROI] because you cannot use the mobile view.
-Furthermore, this is another example, when Microsoft announced the deprecated feature HTML inside calculated fields in SharePoint Online, quite a lot of people and organizations were affected by this deprecated feature as it could essentially change how lists were rendered – the way they look and feel.
-Customized lists, customized workflows, etc. completely stopped working and had a huge impact on [SharePoint environments].”
+Furthermore, when Microsoft announced the deprecated feature HTML inside calculated fields in SharePoint Online, quite a lot of people and organizations were affected by this deprecated feature as it could essentially change how lists were rendered – the way they look and feel.
+Customized lists, customized workflows, etc. completely stopped working and had a huge impact on SharePoint environments.”

 “You cannot choose to run an upgrade in SharePoint Online – the upgrade runs automatically, and you have to cope with it.
 It is a good idea to keep an eye on the Microsoft message center as it announces updates in good time before a rollout actually happens so you can mitigate it, but I think, and coming back to the point of mitigating risk, and as a follow up question – I want to ask you guys, we need to follow practices… we keep saying follow best practices, follow what the community is doing, what Microsoft suggests, but what are the best resources to find this information?”